Keynote Speakers of ESCBC 2021

 Michelle Spierings, PhD

-Michelle Spierings is a postdoctoral researcher at the Department of Behavioural and Cognitive Biology at the University of Vienna in Austria.
-Her work focusses on language evolution and shared cognitive traits throughout the animal kingdom.
-This includes studies on the ability to perceive grammar structures, prosodic features and rhythm of human speech.
-Thus far she has been working with several bird species, songbirds and parrots, and is currently involved in projects with common marmoset monkeys.
-In July, 2020 she will start a new position at the University of Leiden in The Netherlands.
+Michelle Spierings is a Principle Investigator at the Department of Behavioural and Cognitive Biology at the University of Vienna in Austria, as well as an Assistant Professor in Behavioural Biology at Leiden University in the Netherlands.
+Her work focuses on language evolution and shared cognitive traits throughout the animal kingdom.
+This includes studies on the ability to perceive and produce rhythms, perfect pitch and grammar-like patterns.
+Understanding the cognitive abilities of non-human animals sheds a light on the processes that might have been involved in music and language evolution.
+Michelle’s work includes several bird species, songbirds and parrots, humans and marmoset monkeys.

 Manon Schweinfurth, PhD